Multiple color choices. Scalloped valance provides added sun protection. Sturdy umbrella with sleek, unobtrusive pole.

 None to speak of.
 A nice addition to your patio that will provide comfort for many years as long as it's properly cared for.

-A total of 32 LED lights on the umbrella's ribs glow up to 12 hours each night.
+LED lights on the umbrella's ribs glow up to 12 hours each night.
 The small solar panel on top of the umbrella doesn't take away from its style.
 Easy crank-and-tilt adjustment.

 The vent at the top of the umbrella is very small, so strong breezes could tip it over.